Electric Vehicles Can Take You a Long Way

 Published:

 Sales of electric vehicles (EVs) are growing nationwide, but range anxiety is one reason why many potential buyers are reluctant to make the switch.
 Range anxiety is the fear that an EV will run out of power and leave you stranded.
+Here's why you should leave your range anxiety behind and start realizing the many benefits EVs have to offer.

 EV range and charging

 For most people then, charging your vehicle overnight with a standard outlet in your garage will provide plenty of range for your daily commute.
 For faster charging, you can hire a qualified electrician to install a Level 2 charging station.
-Plus, there are more than 65,000 public charging stations across the country, according to the U.S. Department of Energy (DOE), and that number keeps growing.
+Plus, there are more than 80,000 public charging stations across the country, according to the U.S. Department of Energy (DOE), and that number keeps growing.

 The many benefits of EVs